hmakholm/smhasher/src/LongNeighborTest.md

 As of this writing Semmle has not yet officially allowed it to be released under a permissive license, so beware of possible legal trouble if you use it.
-(I'm going to seek permission once the work is done!)
+(I'm currently researching how to get such official permission).

 ## Overview

-This test uses a meet-in-the middle approach to look for hash collisions between messages with low Hamming distances.
+This test uses a meet-in-the-middle approach to look for hash collisions between messages with low Hamming distances.

 Developing the test was prompted by the discovery that